DataBiosphere/tanagra/docs/generated/APPLICATION_CONFIG.md

 ### tanagra.feature.maxChildThreads
 **optional** String

 The maximum number of child threads a single request can spawn.
+When unset, the application will default to using multi-threading.
+When set to 0 or 1, the application will only ever run things serially.

 *Environment variable:* `TANAGRA_FEATURE_MAX_CHILD_THREADS`